BabaGnu/personalDoomConfig/README.md

 - Open an issue or PR on https://github.com/BabaGnu/personalDoomConfig
 - Keep changes small and documented in the commit message

+Acknowledgements

+- Portions of this configuration were adapted from Josh Blais's "Literate Doom Emacs config": https://joshblais.com/blog/literate-doom-emacs-config/
+- An AI assistant (GitHub Copilot, Raptor mini (Preview)) was used to review, correct, and enhance parts of this configuration.

 License

 This repository does not include an explicit license.
 Add one if you want to permit reuse.